 - a) Dangerous Goods Transportation Act;

 - b) Endangered Species Act;

 - c) Forestry Act;

 - d) Historic Resources Act;

 - e) Newfoundland and Labrador Lands Act;

 - f) Environmental Protection Act (EPA);

 - g) Air Pollution Control Regulations, 2004;

 - h) Gasoline Volatility Control Regulations, 2003;

 - i) Pesticides Control Regulations, 2003;

 - j) Storage and Handling of Gasoline and Associated Products Regulations, 2003;

 - k) Used Oil Control Regulations, 2002;

 - I) Waste Diversion Regulations, 2005;

 - m) Waste Management Regulations, 2003;

 - n) Waste Material Disposal Areas, 1996;

 - o) Wild Life Act;

 - p) Water Resources Act;

-- q) Well Drilling Regulations, 2003;

-- r) Water Power Rental Regulations, 2003; and

-- s) Environmental Control Water and Sewage Regulations, 2003.
+- q) Wilderness and Ecological Reserves Act; - r) Well Drilling Regulations, 2003; - s) Water Power Rental Regulations, 2003; and - t) Environmental Control Water and Sewage Regulations, 2003.

-8.3 MUNICIPAL
+9.3 MUNICIPAL

 In some areas, construction activity will take place within municipal boundaries.
-In these areas, local bylaws will be complied with and permits obtained.
+In these areas, local bylaws shall be complied with and permits obtained.

-9 PREFACE-MAINTENANCE OF THE ENVIRONMENTAL PROTECTION PLAN (EPP)
+10 PREFACE-MAINTENANCE OF THE ENVIRONMENTAL PROTECTION PLAN (EPP)

-This Environmental Protection Plan (EPP) will at times require updating in response to changes in the Project, Contractor work methods, group structure, or technological advancements that provide higher level of environmental protection.
+This Environmental Protection Plan (EPP) shall at times require updating in response to changes in the Project, Contractor work methods, group structure, or technological advancements that provide higher level of environmental protection.
 The subsections below indicate the process with respect to maintenance and implementation of the EPP.

-9.1 INITIATING REVISIONS
+10.1 INITIATING REVISIONS

 This EPP is a controlled document and revisions may only be processed by the ES Manager.
-It is anticipated that most of the revisions to this EPP will be initiated by the Environment Team at the work fronts or at the NL Hydro office in St. John's.
+It is anticipated that most of the revisions to this EPP shall be initiated by the Environment Team at the work fronts or at the NL Hydro office in St. John's.

 Other Project staff may request revisions.
 EPP holders and readers/reviewers (within the Environment Team, government agencies, contracting firms, other stakeholders, etc.) may request revisions by forwarding the request to the ES Manager.
-These revision requests will be screened and reviewed by the ES Manager and forwarded to the Project Manager for approval.
+These revision requests shall be screened and reviewed by the ES Manager and forwarded to the Project Manager for approval.

-9.2 COMPLIANCE INSTRUCTIONS
+10.2 COMPLIANCE INSTRUCTIONS

-Revision requests that have been accepted by the Project Manager will be sent to the ES Manager for distribution to key Project participants as "Compliance Instructions".
-These instructions will be signed off by key holders of the EPP and returned within two (2) days of receipt.
-A log of compliance instructions will be maintained and these will be incorporated periodically into a revised edition of the EPP.
+Revision requests that have been accepted by the Project Manager shall be sent to the ES Manager for distribution to key Project participants as "Compliance Instructions".
+These instructions shall be signed off by key holders of the EPP and returned within two (2) days of receipt.
+A log of compliance instructions shall be maintained and these shall be incorporated periodically into a revised edition of the EPP.

-9.3 REVISION PROCEDURES
+10.3 REVISION PROCEDURES

-Revisions to the EPP will be made annually, or as required, in accordance with Project document control procedures.
-The ES Manager will issue the accepted revisions of the EPP to key holders, Contractors, and readers/reviewers.
+Revisions to the EPP shall be made annually, or as required, in accordance with Project document control procedures.
+The ES Manager shall issue the accepted revisions of the EPP to key holders, Contractors, and readers/reviewers.

-10 GENERAL ENVIRONMENTAL PROTECTION PLAN
+11 GENERAL ENVIRONMENTAL PROTECTION PLAN

-In general, environmental mitigation will be planned and designed prior to issuing proposal calls for construction contracts.
-Environmental mitigation plans and specifications will be incorporated into documents provided to prospective contractors for proposal purposes.
+In general, environmental mitigation shall be planned and designed prior to issuing proposal calls for construction contracts.
+Environmental mitigation plans and specifications shall be incorporated into documents provided to prospective contractors for proposal purposes.

-Environmental mitigation will be consistent with applicable standards, codes, acts and regulations, and the conditions of Environmental Assessment (EA) release.
+Environmental mitigation shall be consistent with applicable standards, codes, acts and regulations, and the conditions of Environmental Assessment (EA) release.
 This section contains a comprehensive suite of environmental protection procedures to be used.

 The procedures in this section may need to be modified in the future to address new activities, unforeseen Site conditions, changes in engineering design and/or construction work methods, or new environmental performance standards.
-These changes will be part of the maintenance of the EPP as outlined in the front of this report.
+These changes shall be part of the maintenance of the EPP as outlined in the front of this report.

-10.1 SCHEDULING AND TIMING OF CONSTRUCTION ACTIVITIES
+11.1 SCHEDULING AND TIMING OF CONSTRUCTION ACTIVITIES